-Broker understands and agrees that its access to the Website will be limited to (i) the products listed on Exhibit A attached hereto and hereby incorporated herein by reference (the “North American Products”) and (ii) Participants (as defined in the BETA), the names of whom have been provided to Enron by Broker and on whose behalf Enron has approvedas such by Enron in its sole discretion.
-Broker can submit new Participants to Enron at any time during the term of this Agreement for approval.
+Broker understands and agrees that its access to the Website will be limited to (i) the products listed on Exhibit A attached hereto and hereby incorporated herein by reference (the “North American Products”) and (ii) Participants (as defined in the BETA), the names of whom have been provided to Enron by Broker and on whose behalf Enron has approved its sole discretion.
+Broker can submit new Participants to Enron at any time during the term of this Agreement for approval and Enron agrees it will advise Broker whether or not any Participants so submitted have the necessary credit authority to enter into Transactions with the appropriate trading affiliate of Enron.
 Enron may in its discretion from time to time expand such list to include additional Participants or delete Participants from the list.
 Broker hereby agrees that it shall not be due any commission or other fee or remuneration of any kind from Enron in connection with any Execution or Transaction resulting from an Execution on the Website regardless of any prior agreement or understanding between Enron and Broker.

 In consideration of Enron granting access to the Website to Broker, Broker will pay to Enron a fee of $250,000 (the “Access Fee”), which fee is due and payable in equal quarterly installments, with the first such installment being payable upon receipt and activation of the password and user ID issued by Enron to Broker.
+Broker shall have the option, exercisable within thirty (30) days from the effective date of this Agreement (the “Evaluation Period”), to have access to those certain products listed on Exhibit A under the heading of “United Kingdom and European Products.”
+If Broker exercises its option for access to the United Kingdom and European Products within the Website, Broker shall (a) notify Enron of such decision prior to the end of the Evaluation Period, (b) be responsible for paying to Enron a fee of $200,000 (which sum shall thereafter become part of the Access Fee and shall be payable in the same manner as the Access Fee), (c) have access to and use of the Website for the United Kingdom and European Products under the same password and user ID originally issued to Broker under this Agreement for the North American Products, and (d) have access to and use of the Website for the United Kingdom and European Products governed by the BETA.
+In the event Broker fails to advise Enron of its decision to have access to the United Kingdom and European Products prior to the expiration of the Evaluation Period, Broker shall have forfeited its right to obtain access to the United Kingdom and European Products.

 The term of this Fee Agreement shall be one year from the later of the receipt by Enron of the first installment of the Access Fee or the date of activation of the initial password and user ID for Broker.
 The term of this Agreement may be renewed for additional one year periods upon written agreement of the parties.
-In the event of a termination of the BETA, such that Broker no longer maintains any access and use rights to the Website, including any "view only" access rights, this Fee Agreement shall also be deemed to be terminated and Broker may be eligible for a pro rata refund of the Access Fee in accordance with the provisions of the BETA.. t
+In the event of a termination of the BETA, such that Broker no longer maintains any access and use rights to the Website, including any "view only" access rights, this Fee Agreement shall also be deemed to be terminated and Broker shall be eligible for a pro rata refund of the Access Fee in accordance with the provisions of the BETA..

 This Fee Agreement will be governed by and construed in accordance with the laws of the State of New York without reference to the conflict of laws principles thereof.